 You can use the Timer you want and Push Notifications Emails or Messengers as you like,

 I don’t want to add to much apps in Homey.
-Also, working with Homey Script is beyond me, or better, i have desire to learn this…
+Also, working with Homey Script is beyond me, or better, i have no desire/time to learn this…

 So i want to solve my problems with an advanced flow.
 In the reply of @Torch1969 i found a flow which i recreated and which seems to be te solution.